djmarti/ring_network/README.md

 ```
 This will create a file called `simulate_trajectory`.

-The code relies on the [GNU Scientific Library](https://www.gnu.org/software/gsl/).
-To install it in a Debian-like box, run
+The code depends on the [GNU Scientific Library](https://www.gnu.org/software/gsl/).
+To install the library in a Debian-like box, run
 ```
 apt-get install libgsl0ldbl libgsl0ldbl-dev
 ```